While Trump boasts of economic growth, inequality deepens

 Meanwhile, Trump’s trade policies, most prominently his mounting tariffs against China, are creating uncertainty that could sour the economy.
 Farmers and consumers are already paying the price.
 And the manufacturing sector, whose revitalization Trump campaigned on in 2016, cites his trade wars as a top challenge.
 Federal Reserve chair Jerome Powell recently said that Trump’s trade policies “seem to be having a significant effect on financial market conditions and the economy.”
 As a result, for the first time since the Great Recession, the Fed has cut interest rates three times.
 With a potential recession looming, the levels of inequality in the United States could make its onset more likely and its impacts worse.

 Trump had promised in his 2016 run to dismantle his predecessor Barack Obama’s signature health care policy.
 Although it hasn’t been repealed by Congress, the president has used his executive authority to severely dent it.
-Now, for the first time in a decade, the uninsured rate has been rising year upon year, and health care costs remain the biggest financial strain for most families.
+Now, for the first time in a decade, the uninsured rate is rising year upon year, and healthcare costs remain the biggest financial strain for most families.

-As if this burden weren’t enough, at least 45 million Americans are also saddled with $1.6 trillion in student loan debt—an historic high.
+As if this burden weren’t enough, at least 45 million Americans are also saddled with a total of $1.6 trillion in student loan debt—an historic high.
 After five years of repayment, half of borrowers haven’t paid even $1 toward their debt’s principal.
 Two in 10 borrowers are behind on their payments, and 40 percent of student loan borrowers could default by 2023.
-But Trump’s Department of Education has not only failed to tackle the issue, it’s largely made the problems worse.
+But Trump’s Department of Education has not only failed to tackle the issue; it’s largely made the problems worse.
 In fact, earlier this year, the department blocked efforts to improve the loan forgiveness program for public service workers, which Trump has now proposed eliminating altogether.

 When it comes to housing, Trump has called for the deepest cuts in aid since the early 1980s, and his Department of Housing and Urban Development has consistently proposed changes that would dismantle fair housing protections and could leave vulnerable people out on the street.